Information for:Sign up to our Engage eNewsletter

 Continual Improvement: is a set of recurring activities to enhance current levels of performance, to react to changes in its internal and external conditions and to create new opportunities.

-Management Review: is the process whereby the Management Panel review the business management system to ensure its continuing suitability, adequacy, effectiveness and alignment with the strategic direction of the Engineering Council.
+Management Review: is the process whereby the Management Panel review the quality management system to ensure its continuing suitability, adequacy, effectiveness and alignment with the strategic direction of the Engineering Council.
 The reviews are also used to identify and assess opportunities to inform Engineering Council’s quality policy and quality objectives, to address resource needs, and to look for opportunities to improve its products and services.

 Quality: is determined by the ability to satisfy stakeholders and the intended and unintended impact on relevant stakeholders.
 The quality of products and services includes not only the intended function and performance, but their perceived value and benefit to stakeholders.

 Stakeholder: anybody who can affect or is affected by the Engineering Council.
 They can be internal or external and include: society, members of the public, registration applicants; registrants; Licensed Members; Professional Affiliates; education and skills providers; the Privy Council Office; employers; other engineering related Institutions; and Engineering Council staff and volunteers (Individuals nominated by stakeholders, most notably Licensed Members, to work on behalf of the Engineering Council on the Board, committees and/or panels and as Liaison Officers)

 The Engineering Council aims to continually improve the products and services it provides to meet its stakeholder requirements.
-The Engineering Council aims to achieve this by implementing a Business Management System that complies with the international standard of good practice BS EN ISO 9001.
+The Engineering Council aims to achieve this by implementing a Quality Management System that complies with the international standard of good practice BS EN ISO 9001.
 It also includes a commitment to meet the requirements of its stakeholders, as well as legal and regulatory requirements.
-The organisation is also committed to the continual development of the Business Management System (BMS) to ensure it remains effective.
+The organisation is also committed to the continual development of the Quality Management System (QMS) to ensure it remains effective.
 Only by providing an outstanding service and high-quality products will the Engineering Council achieve its aims of long-term success and sustained improvements.

-Adherence to this policy applies to all Engineering Council staff to ensure our stakeholder needs and expectations are met and that our Business Management System is fit-for-purpose.
+Adherence to this policy applies to all Engineering Council staff to ensure our stakeholder needs and expectations are met and that our Quality Management System is fit-for-purpose.